Transportation in Los Angeles: Commuter rail

 Also serving Los Angeles and several surrounding counties is Metrolink, a regional commuter rail service.
 Metrolink averages 42,600 trips per weekday, the busiest line being the San Bernardino line.

 Los Angeles public transportation statistics

-The average amount of time people spend commuting with public transit in Los Angeles, for example to and from work, on a weekday is 86 minutes.
+The city of Los Angeles has, a low rate of public transportation use compared to similar sized American cities, with only 7.7% of commuters getting to work by this means in 2021.
+The city's average one-way commute was approximately 29 minutes in 2021.
 31% of public transit riders ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 20 minutes, while 38% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 6.9 mi, while 30% travel for over 7.5 mi in a single direction.

 Vehicle for hire companies

 Vehicle for hire companies face numerous regulations in California.

 Taxis in Los Angeles are regulated by the Board of Taxicab Commissioners.
 There are 9 taxi companies in Los Angeles that operate more than 2,300 taxis.
 Some of the largest Taxi companies in Los Angeles are LA Yellow Cab, Bell Cab, and United Independent Taxi.
 RideYellow, Curb and Flywheel are three of the most popular mobile apps providing taxi service in Los Angeles.

 Uber and Lyft operate in Los Angeles.